OCA/timesheet/hr_timesheet_purchase_order/readme/CONFIGURE.rst

-Select a product that will be used for PO lines *General Settings -> Timesheet -> Purchase Timesheet Product*
+General Settings > Timesheet > Timesheet Options: in field "Purchase Timesheet Product" select the product that will be used in PO to bill timesheet hours.